PART 1 – Top 10 Keys to a Successful Marriage

 So hang out with couples that are further than you in the journey and pick their brain.
 Go to marriage conferences.
 Read solid books like Covenant Marriage, Sacred Marriage, Love and Respect, The Five Love Languages, You and Me Forever, Saving Your Marriage Before It Starts, and so many more!
 Dig in together and see how beneficial it can be!

-Tip #4 – Have a space that’s just for you two
+Tip #4 – For a Successful Marriage, have a space that’s just for you two

 When our kids were little, we decided that our room was going to be just for us.
 The kiddos have the run of the rest of the house, but not our bedroom.
 In order to join us in our room, they knew that they needed to knock and be invited to enter.
 Don’t get me wrong.
 There’s been lots of snuggles and stories in our room over the years!
 But they don’t get to just come and go as they please.
 SO many times over the last 18 years, one of them has walked into our room without knocking.
 When this happens, I make them walk back out, knock, and wait for us to invite them in.